modelscope/dash-infer/README.md

 </div>

+## News

+- [2024/12] 🔥 DashInfer: Announcing the release of v2.0, now with enhanced GPU (CUDA) support!
+This version includes features like prefix caching (with GPU & CPU swapping), guided decoding, optimized attention for GQA, a lockless reactor engine, and newly added support for the VLM model (Qwen-VL) and MoE Models.
+For more details, please refer to the [release notes](https://dashinfer.readthedocs.io/en/latest/index.html#v2-0-0).

+- [2024/06] DashInfer:  v1.0 release with x86 & ARMv9 CPU and CPU flash attention support.

 # Introduction

 Written in C++ runtime, DashInfer aims to deliver production-level implementations highly optimized for various hardware architectures, including CUDA, x86 and ARMv9.